diabolo/cukeup-mdpress/cukeup.md

 ---

+# A limitation of World

+- v4 and v5

+---
 # Provide opportunity for shortcutting

-- use tense to provide convention for shortcutting
+## use tense to provide convention for shortcutting
+- there is (already created so shortcut)
+- otherwise go through UI

 ---

 # Features become code

+- features change over time
+- become code when implemented
+- ownership changes

 ---